Defining Assault and Battery in Texas

 Does An Alleged Victim Have To Be Injured In Order For Assault Charges To Be Brought?

-In order for assault charges to be brought in Texas, there must be bodily injury, which is defined as anything that causes pain.
+In order for assault charges to be brought in Texas, there must be bodily injury.
+Unfortunately, the definition of bodily injury, in Texas is very broad.
+It is defined as anything that causes pain.
 A slap across the face that leaves no permanent scar can be bodily injury because it caused pain.
 We address these types of cases by showing that the state must prove that the slap actually occurred.

 What are Some Possible Defenses That Are Used In Assault Cases?
 IS Self Defense Ever Used?

 Criminal defense attorneys make use of several arguments in while defending assault accusations.
 The first defense is to argue that there is insufficient evidence to show that the assault actually occurred.
 The question is going to be whether or not the state can prove beyond a reasonable doubt that the assault occurred.
 If it can be proven beyond a reasonable doubt, then we have to address whether or not it was justified.

 In Texas, a misdemeanor assault occurs when you intentionally, knowingly or recklessly cause bodily injury to another.
 The state must prove that the assault occurred without justification.
 In Texas, you are allowed to defend yourself if someone is hitting you.
 In other words, reasonable force can be used against unjustified force.
 If someone is using force that will cause bodily injury against you, then you can respond with the same amount of force.
 Gender does not matter; what matters is who started it and whether or not it was a justified assault.

 For more information on Assault & Battery Charges In Texas, a free initial consultation is your best next step.
 Get the information and legal answers you’re seeking by calling (210) 229-8300 today.